paulhalla/github-twitter-elt/README.md

     <img src='assets/dbt_docs.png' />

-    This dag updates the DBT documentation website daily.
+    This dag updates the dbt documentation website daily.
 A dag run begins by notifying the team about its start.
-The `dbt_docs_generate` task generates the DBT documentation files in the `target` folder of the dbt project.
+The `dbt_docs_generate` task generates the dbt documentation files in the `target` folder of the dbt project.
 The `push_docs_to_s3` is a python task that pushes the files to an s3 bucket with `boto3`.
 The `docs_update_succeeded` task is only triggered if the upload to s3 was successful.
 The `docs_update_failed` task is skipped if the upload to s3 was a success.
 The `watcher` is only triggered if any of the upstream tasks failed.
 The dbt documentation site is public and can be found [here](http://dec2-dbt-docs.s3-website.us-east-1.amazonaws.com).

+## Transformation

+The ingested data is tras

 <br/>